 The extensive knowledge and expertise gained since 2003 by Interact is its foremost asset and key to success.
 To keep this knowledge, Interact beneficiaries shall be kept and enhanced.
 No additional operations and beneficiaries shall be selected, in the meaning of the Regulation i.e. recipients of grants.
 Interact IV will continue with a limited set of beneficiaries.
 Exclusively the four decentralised beneficiaries identified for the previous Interact III programme (permanent Interact Offices with theirs seats in Turku, Valencia, Viborg and Vienna) will implement the programme's service delivery, involving all target groups.
-All four offices have been part of Interact Programme almost from its launch and have proven over the years that they have enough capacity to deliver high quality services and that if need be they can quickly adapt to face new challenges.
 All activities (Interact IV will not select and implement projects in its usual Interreg meaning) shall be run by these, according to an annual work plan based on the needs of the target groups, approved and monitored by the Interact Monitoring Committee.
 Therefore, Interact beneficiaries may be defined as those public institutions, which are entrusted by Member States to implement the whole programme, through activities carried out by their four regional offices, in respect of the management functions of the Interact Managing Authority.
 The joint human resources policy among Interact Offices shall also be focused on keeping and developing knowledge and skills as its foremost asset.